Social experiment: Stanford marshmallow experiment

-Asch Conformity experiment
+Asch conformity experiment

-The Asch experiment took place in the Swarthmore College in 1951.
-Solomon Asch conducted an experiment to investigate the extent where social pressure from a majority group could affect a person to conform.
+The Asch experiment took place at Swarthmore College in 1951.
+Solomon Asch conducted an experiment to investigate the extent to which social pressure from a majority group could affect a person to conform.
 Asch took 50 people from the college to participate in a vision test.
 They were paired up with 7 other people who they believed to be random, but instead were part of a control group who would choose the same answers.
 The real participant would give his or her answers last.
 Out of the 18 trials, the group gave the wrong answers 12 times.
 75% of the participants conformed once or more, and the remaining 25% never conformed to the group's wrong answers.
 Participants were interviewed after the experiment, and although they knew the answers were wrong, they conformed to not be ridiculed by the group.
 A few individuals said they thought the group's answers were correct.
 Asch concluded that people conformed because they either wanted to fit in or thought the group was right.

 Hawthorne experiment

 The Hawthorne experiment took place in 1924 in the city of Chicago.
 Elton Mayo is widely known as the person behind the project.
 However, his involvement started in 1928 after he was invited by George Pennock, the assistant works manager for the Hawthorne plant of Western Electric.
 During the experiment, workers were separated into two groups to study the effects of different incentives on their productivity.
 Different variations were tested, such as changing the light levels in the rooms.
 Other, more obvious incentives, such as monetary incentives and rest pauses, were also tested and seemed to show positive results.
-Several conclusions were made, after the experiments finished:
+Several conclusions were made after the experiments finished: